 Continuing his second tour of Middle Eastern nations, Dr. Henry Kissinger arrived in Jordan late?

-Continuing his second tour of Middle Eastern nations, Dr. Henry Kissinger arrived in Jordan late on Friday night (15 December), for talks with King Hussein and government ministers the following day.
+Background: Continuing his second tour of Middle Eastern nations, Dr. Henry Kissinger arrived in Jordan late on Friday night (15 December), for talks with King Hussein and government ministers the following day.
 Jordan was the fifth Arab nation to be visited by the United States' Secretary of State in four days.
 "Total agreement" was the phrase used by both parties at the end of talks between Dr. Kissinger and the Jordanian Prime Minister, Mr. Zeid Al-Rifai.

 Dr. Kissinger told reporters at Amman Airport before he left for Lebanon, that his talks with Jordanian leaders had involved several hours "discussing the procedures, objectives, and subject-matter of the conference on peace in the Middle East as well as bilateral relationships."
 And he added, "there was a complete identity of views with respect to all the subjects."